 On the other hand, if you are cleaning commercial or industrial properties or have particularly tough job at home to do that requires a little more ‘oomph’, you might be better looking at a petrol pressure washer.
 They deal with oil stains, chewing gum, grease and other hard to clean substances much better than electrical washers.

 Purchasing a decent petrol washer will almost certainly reduce the amount of time you spend on your cleaning tasks because of higher psi and maximum water flow available.

 While it is true that petrol pressure washers require you to perform some maintenance on them, if done correctly, they should keep performing well for years.
-Generally speaking, petrol pressure washers tend to have better build quality than electric models and feel sturdier.
+Generally speaking, the best petrol pressure washers tend to have better build quality than electric models and feel sturdier.
 Good petrol engines from the likes of Honda, Hyundai and Kohler will give you years of good service if treated properly.

 The lack of need for a power cord means that petrol washers are more mobile and have much better range.
 There’s no need to go looking for the nearest wall socket.
 It’s one of the main reasons that they are great for industrial cleaning- high power that you can easy move around.

 One thing to aware of though, is that like cars, petrol pressure washers release fumes into the air, so they aren’t supposed to be used in places without good ventilation and working in confined spaces isn’t a good idea.